Gemifloxacin (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some minerals and medicines can keep your body from absorbing this medicine.
-You may need to take gemifloxacin at least 3 hours before or 2 hours after you take these medicines.
-These include magnesium, aluminum, zinc, iron, and didanosine.
+- Take gemifloxacin at least 3 hours before or 2 hours after you antacids containing aluminum or magnesium, zinc, iron, and didanosine.
 Take gemifloxacin at least 2 hours before you take sucralfate.
-Ask your pharmacist for more information.

 Warnings While Using This Medicine

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, myasthenia gravis, or a history of heart rhythm problems (such as prolonged QT interval) or seizures.
 Tell your doctor if you have ever had tendon or joint problems, including rheumatoid arthritis, or if you have received a transplant.

 - This medicine may cause the following problems:

 - Tendinitis or tendon rupture (may happen after treatment ends)